Who are your customers and what do they actually need? In business, that’s the one thing you need to know for sure.

-While meeting professionals may not think of themselves in terms of selling, we all provide some kind of product or service.
-Instead of customers, you may have clients, participants, attendees, or respondents.
-Understanding who they are, what they need, and how your product or service meets that need, is the key to being successful.
-Who are you working for?
+While meeting professionals might not think of themselves in terms of selling, we all provide some kind of product or service.
+Rather than customers per se, you probably have clients, attendees, sponsors, and other stakeholders.
+Understanding who they are, what they need, and how your products and services meet those needs is the key to being successful.

 Sometimes, your customer is just like you.
 When I was a junior meeting planner, I presented a menu for one of my first events to my manager.
 She took one look at the suggestions, took out her pen, and started slashing through items and making edits.
-When I looked back, I realized that I had picked what I thought attendees wanted to eat, but my manager’s suggestions matched up with what I would have wanted at the gala dinner.
-As I grew in my role, I came to see the similarities and differences among attendees and how my services could meet those needs.
+When I looked back, I realized that I had picked what I thought attendees wanted to eat, but my manager’s suggestions matched up with what I would have wanted at a gala dinner.
+As I grew in my role, I came to see the similarities among attendees and how my services could meet those needs.
 Oftentimes, I could put myself in their shoes and find the best solution.

 But you cannot assume your customer is always like you.
 This is especially important when you provide something unique or unusual—or a specialty such as technology, which is where I focus.
 While something might appeal to you, a wider audience might have a mixed response.
 Conversely, don’t automatically rule something out just because you don’t like it.
 This is when you need to dig a little bit into your customers’ wants and needs, and where your services could match up.

 Some questions to ask yourself as you get started with a project:

 - Who are my customers?
 This can be simple demographics: age, gender, geography.
 But try to go deeper: What are their interests?
 Do they have any shared experiences?
 Are there particular products that they seem to prefer?